How long until Good Friday?

 Who observes Good Friday?

-Many countries observe Good Friday as a national holiday.
+Many countries observe Good Friday as a national holiday on the Friday before Easter.
+The day commemorates the Crucifixion of Jesus.

 Some countries observe the Orthodox calendar in which Good Friday may occur on a different date.